SHARDS (SHARD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 SHARDS Historical Price

-According to the latest data gathered on SHARDS live price page, the current price of SHARDS is 0.003196USD.
+According to the latest data gathered on SHARDS live price page, the current price of SHARDS is 0.003218USD.
 The circulating supply of SHARDS(SHARD) is

 In the past 24 hours, SHARDS has shown a price movement of